Craig Hall worked for A Step Up Joinery in Dunedin and was fired for repeatedly refusing to wear safety

 Hall took his case to the ERA, claiming he was singled out and intimidated by Rutherford for not wearing the glasses.

-ity member Christine Hickey found that Hall’s actions were blameworthy and Rutherford was justified in sacking him.
+But authority member Christine Hickey found that Hall’s actions were blameworthy and Rutherford was justified in sacking him.

 She also pointed out several areas where Hall contravened his employment agreement and said his actions amounted to "a destruction of the trust and confidence Mr Rutherford required".